HenryPhan05/video-call-demo/README.md

 ## Production notes

+Before deployment:

+- Use HTTPS and strong production secrets.
+- Use managed MySQL and Redis with backups.
+- Use durable object storage instead of local disk for uploaded files.
+- Configure a TURN server for reliable WebRTC connectivity.
+- Restrict CORS to the deployed frontend origin.
+- Configure reverse-proxy upload limits.
+- Add logging, monitoring, rate-limit storage, and orphan-file cleanup.
-Before deploying, use strong secrets, HTTPS, production cookie settings, a managed MySQL/Redis service, durable object storage for uploads, a configured TURN server, reverse-proxy upload limits, monitoring, backups, and a cleanup policy for unlinked files.
-Run Prisma migrations with `prisma migrate deploy`, not `prisma migrate dev`, in production.
+- Run `prisma migrate deploy`, never `prisma migrate dev`, in production.